apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Perseverance: Nasa's Mars rover celebrates 1,000 days of science**
+**Sarasota school board calls on Bridget Ziegler to resign.
+She does not.**

-You can read more about it [here](https://www.bbc.com/news/science-environment-67700437).
+You can read more about it [here](https://www.tampabay.com/news/education/2023/12/12/sarasota-school-board-calls-bridget-ziegler-resign-she-does-not/).

 ## Requirements
 - Python 3.8